lkula/elf02-WP-Responsive-Images---WordPress-Plugin/readme.md

 The plugin extends each posted image with a data-responsive attribute.
 A "the_content" filter replaced such an image with the picturefill.js markup.
 After deactivating the plugin or removing the data-responsive attribute, all images should appear as normal.

 ## Additional
 To regenerate older images after setting your Breakpoints, you can use the Plugin [Regenerate Thumbnails][4].
-Be careful: Not yet tested by me!
+Be careful and make first a backup of your images.
+For me, it works fine.

 Plugin Page: [elf02 WP Responsive Images - WordPress Plugin][3]